GeekMasher/geekmasher.dev/content/dev/rust/22-05-29-rust-rocket.md

 rocket_dyn_templates = { version = "0.1.0-rc.1", features = ["tera"] }
 ```

-We can create a simple Tera template using [Bootstrap](https://getbootstrap.com/) (so its not plane HTML) and passing in a variables into the front-end.
+We can create a simple Tera template using [Bootstrap](https://getbootstrap.com/) (so it's not plain HTML) and passing in variables into the front-end.
-Lets first take a look at the Rust code first.
+Next,we'll take a look at the Rust code.

 ```rust
 use rocket_dyn_templates::{Template, context};